(with help from Randy Amasia, Don Del Grande, and Michael Brandenburg)

 Beginning in the show's second season, any King/Queen of the Hill who answered 15 riddles in a row (their term, "running the board") won a new car.

-Also during thse second season, the "$10,000 Riddler Contest" was added; the one player who answered the most riddles during a 10-week period recieved an additional $10,000
+Also during the second season, the "$10,000 Riddler Contest" was added, in which the player who answered the most riddles during a 10-week period recieved an additional $10,000.

 A couple of notable differences here: